|Raising of Jarius' Daughter by Gabriel Max, 1878|

 It is an opportunity to be reminded that Jesus loves us and is with us in our suffering and in our wounding.
 That God is with us and that this story is about a God who loves and whose mercy is sure and steadfast.
 This is a story about a powerful God - yes.
 It is also a story of a loving God.
 As Dr. Paul Zahl puts it, this is a story about a God with one way love.
 Powerful, forgiving, healing, resurrecting love.
 This is a story about a God who looks at us as we reach out to him and calls us brother and sister.
 This is a story about a God who offers himself for the recreation of our lives in this world and the next.

+After all, these are short time measures.
+Remember we are on the Way.
 The narrative tale of Mark's gospel reminds us quickly that the final deliverance from our sin and physical brokenness is in fact to be redeemed upon the cross.
-It is there in th midst of resurrection that the new creation of our lives springs forth.
+It is there in the midst of resurrection that the new creation of our lives springs forth.
 This one way loving, forgiving, and merciful God heals the world's wound.
 God is present with us in our sorrow and he turns it to joy.

 This week I hope I can offer a gospel of God in Christ Jesus that heals the sin sick soul, and binds up the wounds of the heart, mind and body.
+I hope I can preach a Gospel that is worthy and filled with worthiness for Jarius and the unnamed woman.
 May we all preach and teach a gospel that is healing and filled with grace!
 That is what the world is longing to hear.
 Yes.
 I think so.
 They are longing, as my own soul longs, to hear that God loves them and we are being gathered in as his family.
 We are being embraced and held and loved.
 We are being gathered in, sons and daughters, brothers and sisters.

 From Psalm 42: